keycloakify/oidc-spa/README.md

 -   **Login/logout propagation** across tabs
 -   **SSO that just works**, regardless of the deployment configuration.
 -   **Seamless browser back/forward cache (bfcache) management**
--   **Auto logout**: avoid "your session has expired please login again" after the used just spend an hour filling your form.
+-   **Auto logout**: avoid "your session has expired, please log in again" after the user just spent an hour filling out your form.
 -   **Never getting an expired access token error**, even after waking from sleep
 -   **Graceful handling when the provider lacks refresh tokens or a logout endpoint** (e.g. Google OAuth)
 -   **Mock support**, run with a mock identity without contacting a server
--   **Helpfull debug logs** important if you sell your solution, to streamline deployment.
+-   **Helpful debug logs** to streamline deployment, especially if you sell your solution.

 oidc-spa just works.
 You provide the few parameters required to talk to your IdP, and that’s it.